-Type Approval for Motorcycles L1 to L7This page was last updated on 3rd March 2020
+Type Approval for Motorcycles L1 to L7This page was last updated on 25th February 2022

-Manufacturers making just a single vehicle or very small numbers of a vehicle type may wish to use the MSVA scheme in order to place on the market or register vehicles in the UK only.
+Manufacturers making just a single vehicle or very small numbers of a vehicle type may wish to use the Motorcycle Single Vehicle Approval (MSVA) scheme in order to place on the market or register vehicles in the UK only.
 The MSVA scheme is the least onerous approval route in terms of compliance but involves an individual inspection of each vehicle.

 Follow the links below for further information about the MSVA scheme:

 In Northern Ireland;

 EU Whole Vehicle Type Approval

 For motorcycles which are to be placed on the market in the EU, whole vehicle type approval is prescribed under an EU scheme.
 This is set out in EU Regulation 168/2013, a Type Approval Framework regulation, which calls up subordinate regulatory acts in a suite of EU regulations.

 Type Approval Framework covers 2, 3 and some light 4 wheeled vehicles (quadricycles), they are all in category L.